 One in six youth between the ages of 18 and 24 are not in school nor are they working.
 They are attempting to reconnect by enrolling in many of the city's workforce development and educational programs.
 But many programs are struggling with budget cuts and scarce resources, unable to fully meet the complex case management needs of our youth—the key ingredient in helping youth succeed in securing employment.
 In response, CSS, a leader in researching gaps in workforce development as well as in providing exceptional case management services, created the Workforce Advocacy and Support Initiative (WASI) as a demonstration program to address the needs of disconnected youth and support community organizations working towards these goals in an innovative way.
-The program pilot was completed in 2012.
+The program demonstration was completed in 2012.

 It Starts with Strong Partnerships

 WASI was designed to provide comprehensive wrap-around supports to young adults enrolled in community-based employment programs.
 Four programs were chosen to participate in this pilot, each hosting a CSS case manager four days per week.
 The WASI program borrowed from the private sector by “outsourcing” an area of program operations that is expensive and difficult for community-based organizations.
 This model requires close collaboration between CSS and the partners to not only ensure implementation is successful, but that each young adult is fully supported by both organizations.

 Support for Youth in Transition